What is a raster (bitmap) graphic?

 * If there are small errors or faults in a vector graphic, these will be seen when the vector image is enlarged significantly.

 * Vector graphics are generally filled with a solid color or a gradient.
-They can’t display the lush color depth of a raster graphic.
+They can’t display detailed image properties (photo) as a raster graphic.

 At Pixellogo, our logo templates, business cards and stationery are available for purchase in vector and raster file formats.
 This makes the files that you purchase easier to use no matter what type of file format you need.
 Our 3D logo templates are available as raster graphics.